OpenVPN/openvpn3-linux/README.md

-#### TECH PREVIEW: Kernel based Data Channel Offload (DCO) support
+####  Kernel based Data Channel Offload (DCO) support

-**BEWARE - UNDER HEAVY DEVELOPMENT**

-     This feature is under heavy development.
-It is NOT production ready and the API between the kernel module and OpenVPN 3 Linux may change in incompatible ways for the time being until the API is considered stable.

-The Data Channel Offload support moves the processing of the OpenVPN data channel operations from the client process to the kernel, via the ovpn-dco kernel module.
+The Data Channel Offload support moves the processing of the OpenVPN data channel operations from the client process to the kernel, via the ovpn-dco-v2 kernel module.
 This means the encryption and decryption of the tunnelled network traffic is kept entirely in kernel space instead of being send back and forth between the kernel and the OpenVPN client process.
 This